JLefebvre55/Coursera-DeepLearning/README.md

-# Coursera-DeepLearning
+# Coursera Deep Learning
- My notes and work for the Deep Learning specialization on Coursera.
+ My notes and work for the [Deep Learning specialization](https://www.coursera.org/specializations/deep-learning) on Coursera.